 Computers, love them or hate them, we rely on them every day.
-In fact, you're using one right now!
-But, have you ever stopped to think about who invented computers and how they came to dominate our lives?
-So who invented the first computer and who can I blame for all those wasted hours?
+You’re using one right now!
+But have you ever stopped to think about who invented computers and how they came to dominate our lives?
+So who created the first computer, and whom can I blame for all those wasted hours?

 You might be surprised to learn that many computer pioneers struggled to get funding for their ideas and faced skepticism from their contemporaries.
 The word "computer" is also much older than you might think!

-The first computer, the Antikythera mechanism (200 BC – 70 BC) was mechanical.
-Originally computers were people – it was a job title.
+The first computer, the Antikythera mechanism (200 BC – 70 BC), was mechanical.
+Initially, computers were people – it was a job title.
 The first computer was invented by Charles Babbage (1822) but was not built until 1991!
 Alan Turing invented computer science.
-The ENIAC (1945) was the first electronic general-purpose digital computer, it filled a room.
+The ENIAC (1945) was the first electronic general-purpose digital computer; it filled a room.
 The Micral N was the world’s first “personal computer”(1973).
-It was not, a commercial success.
+It was not a commercial success.
 The Epson HX-20 (1981) was the world’s first laptop, although you wouldn’t recognize it as a laptop today.
-The first Mac was debuted in 1984.
+The first Mac debuted in 1984.

 The first computer

 Early computers were actually people, not machines -- it was a job title.
 The word dates back to 1613.
-"Computers" were people who performed complex calculations, essentially they were mathematicians and bookkeepers.
+"Computers" performed complex calculations; they were mathematicians and bookkeepers.

-The first time the word "computer" was used to describe a machine was 1897.
+The first-word "computer" was used to describe a machine was 1897.

 Who made the first computer?